Foundation Programmes 2022-2024

 How does the Application Process work?

-The eligibility criteria for the Foundation Programme and the Academic Foundation Programme (AF2) are the same.
+The eligibility criteria for the Foundation Programme and the Specialised Foundation Programme (AF2) are the same.
 All final year UK medical students are therefore eligible to apply but must show the potential to fulfil a demanding academic role while still achieving clinical competencies.

 The person specification for recruitment to the national Foundation Programme is used as an absolute minimum.
 It is important that candidates consider their interests and research the possibilities available before making application.
-Academic Foundation posts and eligibility will be advertised on the UK Foundation Programme Office website (www.foundationprogramme.nhs.uk)
+Specialised Foundation posts and eligibility will be advertised on the UK Foundation Programme Office website (www.foundationprogramme.nhs.uk)

 Selection criteria for the research posts: